FadiZahhar/Webcommunity-MearnStack-Training/README.md

 ### Backend objectives
 1. understand basic of Node js, and how to use Express as a dependenciy to have a light weight web server
 2. understand how backend routes works
-3. understand Mongo DB Attlass , and how to use MogoDB iin our app
+3. understand Mongo DB Attlass , and how to use MogoDB in our app
 4. create a user Modal and validation
 5. JWT Authentication
 6. Create Auth Routes in protecting routes using middlewares